Steiner Cut Dominants: Facet inducing Steiner graphs

 \begin{remark} In order to determine an inequality description of $\cutd(G,T)$ for some Steiner graph $(G,T)$ it suffices due to Remark~\ref{rem:Gc} to find all facet weights for all facet inducing Steiner subgraphs of $(G,T)$. \end{remark}

 Therefore, we will concentrate on identifying facet inducing Steiner graphs and their facet weights subsequently.
 It will be one of the consequences of our results that for $|T|\le 5$ the facet weights of a facet inducing Steiner graph $(G,T)$ are uniquely determined.
-However, for larger values of $|T|$ we conjecture that this does not hold in general (see also Section~\ref{sec:conclusion}).
+However, for larger values of $|T|$ this does not hold in general (see Section~\ref{sec:conclusion}).

 In the following remarks we collect a few useful observations on facet inducing Steiner graphs, where for a node $v\in V(G)$ of a graph $G$ we denote by $G \setminus v$ the graph $(V(G)\setminus\{v\},E(G)\setminus\delta(v))$.